Business card: Construction

 These names are pronounced as "four over zero", "four over one", and "four over four".

 A business card can also be coated with a UV glossy coat (offset-uv printing).
 The coat is applied just like another ink using an additional unit on a sheetfed press.
 That being said, UV coats can also be applied as a spot coating - meaning areas can be coated, and other areas can be left uncoated.
 This creates additional design potential.
 UV Coating is not to be confused with coated stock, which has a gloss or semi gloss finish that is applied before printing.

-Business cards can also be printed with a digital copier, which uses toner fused onto the surface of the card; however, many modern printing firms instead utilise high end "Digital Presses," now distinct from office copiers, which range from light production units such as the Bizhub 5500 from Konica Minolta, to state of the art units such as the latest HP Indigo Digital Presses.
+Business cards can also be printed with a digital copier, which uses toner fused onto the surface of the card; however, many modern printing firms instead utilize high-end "Digital Presses," now distinct from office copiers, which range from light production units such as the Bizhub 5500 from Konica Minolta, to state of the art units such as the latest HP Indigo Digital Presses.

 While some of the older office copiers may have had problems running heavy business card stock, the newest digital presses can print on stock as heavy as 407 g/m^{2} (150# cover stock), and special substrates such as polypropylene.
 Available in both sheet-fed and web-fed models, many modern digital presses can emulate Pantone spot colors, print in up to seven colours in one pass, and some even contain embedded spectrophotometers and air-assisted feeding systems.